Focus Areas

 • Campaign Reporting Rules for Local PTAs

-• California School Boards Association (CSBA) guidelines for Use of Public Resources for Ballot Measures for more information and guidance
+• California School Boards Association (CSBA) guidelines for Use of Public Resources for Ballot Measures provide more information and guidance